 GaLTT board committees

 Several committees do GaLTT's routine work between board meetings and all board members belong to at least one such committee according to their personal skills and interests.
 In general, the chairperson of each committee is empowered to act and communicate on behalf of the Society based on pre-approved projects and within the existing policy framework of GaLTT.

 This committee is composed of the Table Officers and Past Presidents of GaLTT, and has responsibilities related to strategic planning, planning for succession, and the day-to-day operation of the Society.
 It is also responsible for liaison with all levels of Government including local Islands Trust committee, Regional District of Nanaimo, Provincial Government departments and agencies, Federal Government departments and agencies, and Snunéymuxw First Nation.

-Members: Vice President, Anne Landry; Past President, John Peirce; Treasurer, Heather Kay; Secretary, Jenni Gehlbach.
+Members: Vice President, Kerry Marcus; Past President, Norm Harburn; Treasurer, Heather Kay; Secretary, Jenni Gehlbach.

 This committee manages the routine financial affairs of GaLTT, including record-keeping and financial duties pertaining to our members and donors, timely payment of invoices for approved expenditures, GaLTT memberships in other organizations, rental arrangements, insurance matters, traditional and digital banking procedures, investment matters including Foundations, reviews of accounting categories and project/committee accounting, and annual accounting and reporting at the AGM and to BC Societies Registration and Revenue Canada.

 It is chaired by GaLTT's Treasurer Heather Kay, and includes the other three signatories of the Society, Tom Cameron, David Boehm, and Jenni Gehlbach.
 It consults with book-keeping acountant Maureen O'Rourke.